kaweendras/Market_Review_LDA/README_MODULAR.md

 ## 🎯 Next Steps

-1. Use `python main.py --corpus` to prepare your data
+1. Use `python main.py` to run the complete interactive pipeline
-2. Run `train.py` to train the LDA model
+2. Follow the guided steps for preprocessing, corpus creation, and LDA training
-3. Use `visualize.py` for analysis visualization
+3. Review the generated visualizations and marketing insights
 4. Extend the modules with additional functionality as needed